3000-Year-Old Trees Excavated Under Glacier

-Ancient tree stumps found under Breiðamerkurjökull glacier in Southeast Iceland are confirmed to be roughly 3000-year-old.
+Ancient tree stumps found under Breiðamerkurjökull glacier in Southeast Iceland are confirmed to be roughly 3,000 years old.
 RÚV reports.

 A specialist believes the remarkably well-preserved stumps were part of a massive forest that disappeared after a long period of a warm climate.

-One of the tree stumps was found in Breiðamerkursandur a couple of months ago, and once it was being salvaged another larger one was found.
+One of the tree stumps was found in Breiðamerkursandur a couple of months ago, and once it was being salvaged a second, larger one was found.
 The smaller one was sent for examination while the larger will be examined at a later time.

 Examinations revealed that the tree stump died very quickly at 89-years-old in the month of June.
 Nearby sediments and data suggest that the glacier itself was the culprit.